ArkScript

 283

-285 // @role Decrement the variable `primary` by `count` and store its value in the given symbol id
+285 // @role Decrement the variable `primary` by `count` and push its value on the stack

 287